 - WILDLIFE REMOVAL MISSISSAUGA REVIEWS.

 - Squirrel Removal Mississauga – Squirrels love trees, they provide food and shelter and a way to escape predators, as well as off-leash dogs.
 The many trees in Mississauga also give squirrels easy access to roofs and chimneys, inviting them to move into where it’s warm & dry.
 Most roofs have vents that can easily be chewed by squirrels for quick entry to the attic space.

-Why Are Raccoons Digging Up Your Lawn?
+Are skunks & raccoons digging holes in your grass or flipping over your newly laid sod?
 Wild animals in Mississauga such as skunks and raccoons, in particular, enjoy feasting on the white grub larvae, plump treats for hungry wildlife.
-These pest animals might decide to live in your yard so that they are close to their food supply.
+These pest animals might decide to live under the shed or deck in your yard so that they are close to their food supply.
 In Mississauga, most homeowners have a yard with grass, therefore, local wildlife will likely invade your space at some point looking for tasty treats.

 Although you can dig up your yard in search of these pests, there are easier ways to find white grub larva in your yard.
 Some of the signs that skunks and/or raccoons are digging grass and eating grubs in your yard include:

 - Torn up areas of sod (created by raccoons as they dig for grubs)

 - Dead patches of lawn (caused by grubs as they feed)

 - Round indentations in the grass (made by raccoons & skunks as they search for grub larvae)